bxparks/AceButton/README.md

 ### Events After Reboot

-A number of edge cases occur when the the microcontroller is rebooted:
+A number of edge cases occur when the microcontroller is rebooted:

 * if the button is held down, should the Pressed event be triggered?
 * if the button is in its natural Released state, should the Released event